Guannan Qu

 I am an associate professor at the Department of Electrical and Computer Engineering at Carnegie Mellon University.

 I am broadly interested in machine learning, decision making, and control.
-My recent interest focuses on developing fundamental principles and scientific understandings of GenAI to make them interpretable, safe, and scalable.
+My recent interest focuses on developing fundamental principles and scientific understandings of GenAI towards interpretability, safety, and scalability.
 For a taste of this line of work, see here.
 I have also been interested in the interplay between learning and control, developing theories that make machine learning applicable in control of real-world large scale engineering systems.
 See here for example projects.

 My CV can be found here (updated in May 2026).